-With a week in between games, Grand Canyon is back in action Saturday afternoon against the Lady Rebels of UNLV at the Cox Pavilion, a rematch of the Mountain West season opener that ended in a narrow 61-60 defeat in mid December.Â
+With a week between games, Grand Canyon is back in action Saturday against UNLV at The Pavilion for a rematch of the Mountain West season opener that ended in a narrow 61-60 defeat in mid-December.Â

 AT A GLANCE

-- With six games remaining in regular season play, GCU heads to the city of the Mountain West Championship in early March, taking on UNLV in Las Vegas Saturday afternoon,
+- With six games remaining in regular season play, GCU heads to the city of the Mountain West Championship in early March, taking on UNLV in Las Vegas on Saturday afternoon,

 THIS GAME